Larkana: Famous Crops

 Rice is the most famous crop of Larkana.
 Peas, Grape, Mustard, and Sunflowers are also grown there.

 Demographics

 Population

 According to the 2023 census, Larkana had a population of 551,716.

 Languages

-According to 2023 Pakistani census Larkana is predominantly Sindhi about 99.3 percent of population of Larkana city spoke Sindhi as their mothertongue while other small minorities 0.7 others also lived in this city mostly brahuis and Baloch.
+According to 2023 Pakistani census Larkana is predominantly Sindhi about 99.3 percent of population of Larkana city spoke Sindhi as their mother tongue while other small minorities 0.7 others also lived in this city mostly Brahuis and Baloch.